adaptation-gardening/crop-guides/guides/cucurbita/argyrosperma/recipes/roasted-cushaw-puree.md

 Squash can be frozen either as clean raw fruit or as cooked puree.

 ## Ingredients
-{% include embed_image.html url="assets/images/cucurbita/argyrosperma/recipes/roasted-cushaw-puree/cushaw-pumpkin-pieces-thumbnail.jpg" alt="The cut neck of a large cushaw squash fruit" caption="The dense flesh of the neck is generally processed separately from the flesh around the seed cavity" thumbnail="true" %}
+{% include embed_image.html url="assets/images/cucurbita/argyrosperma/recipes/roasted-cushaw-puree/cushaw-pumpkin-pieces-thumbnail.jpg" alt="The cut neck of a large cushaw squash fruit" caption="The dense flesh of the neck is generally processed separately from the flesh around the seed cavity" mode="thumbnail" %}

 - 1 or more squash fruit
 - Vegetable oil